Family Educational Rights & Privacy Act (FERPA)

 I. Annual Notice to UNH Students

 Each year, the University of New Hampshire, in compliance with the Family Educational Rights and Privacy Act of 1974 (the Buckley Amendment), informs students of their rights under the act.
 The Buckley Amendment was designed to protect the privacy of student education records, to establish the right of students to inspect and review their education records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
-Students may also have the right to file complaints with the Family Policy and Compliance Office concerning alleged failures by the institution to comply with the act.
+Students may also have the right to file complaints with the Family Policy Compliance Office concerning alleged failures by the institution to comply with the act.

 II.
 Family Educational Rights and Privacy Act Guidelines